chenxing3/Waveman/README.md

     $ python Convert_Image.py --AudioFile=./audio/test.wav --ID=test

 (2) To convert many audio files, please provide a excel list with three information: audio file, ID and species (Please refer a temple in ./list/Audio_list.xlsx).

-If two or more species in audio file, please separate it to multiple audio files with only one species in each file.
+We will use ID as prefix for all the images filename.

     $ python Convert_Image_batch.py --AudioList=./list/Audio_list.xlsx

+If two or more species in audio file, please split it to multiple audio files with only one species in each file.

 #### Step 2.
 Manually assign images to specific folders, which images classify to three categories.